IP header compression

 - Status changed from New to In Progress

 - % Done changed from 40 to 50

 I am on dexter/draft (http://git.osmocom.org/openbsc/?h=dexter/draft).
 I did not want to push directly in the review branch because I did not want to cause problems.

 We now have the building blocks for this task complete.
 We can generate and dissect XID and and SNDCP-XID messages and we have Header compression code that works in a test environment.
 I would say we are at 80% now, but I can not say how long it would take to complete the task, there are too many variables so I think its safe to say we are at 50%.

-#25 Updated by dexter about 3 years ago
+#25 Updated by dexter over 3 years ago

 Status update: I had a lot of trouble today.
 RFC1144 says that the first byte (Protocol version + Length = 45) of the IP packet shall be used to distinguish between TYPE_IP, UNCOMPRESSED_TCP or COMPRESSED_TCP.
 Thats how the receiving party can tell if it is a transparent packet (TYPE_IP) that is passed through without any modification or processing, if it is an uncompressed packet (UNCOMPRESSED_TCP) which has to fed into the compressor to learn the header information, or if its a compressed packet (COMPRESSED_TCP) where the header has to be restored.
 So far the theory.